Nafi9292/main/README.md

-# KJ BOARD MATH POWER Website
+# MATH POWER Website

-A comprehensive web application for managing students, results, and announcements for the KJ BOARD MATH POWER.
+A comprehensive web application for managing students, results, and announcements for MATH POWER.

 ## Features